camcoleman21/implementing-active-directory/README.md

 <img width="2880" height="1716" alt="image" src="https://github.com/user-attachments/assets/8ca03125-0eae-4d67-8e96-8c889b54fe12" />
 </p>
 <p>
 Please ensure that Client-1's DNS settings are configured to use DC-1's Private IP address.
 From the Client-1 VM, navigate to the Rename this PC (Advanced) settings, select 'Change' to change the domain, switch to 'Member of domain: mydomain.com', and log in using the domain admin's login credentials.
-Restart the machine to implement the change and verify that client-1 shows up in ADUC.
+Restart the machine to implement the change and verify that client-1 shows up in ADUC under the 'Computers' Organizational Unit.
+Create a new OU labeled "_Clients" and move client-1 into it.
 </p>
 <br />